Image 1 of 5

 3.75 kg

-This boxed set is just a tiny part of the incredible collection of photobooks by British photographer Martin Parr (1952-), a member of the Magnum Photos agency since 1994.
-"The Protest Box" consists of five books of photographs in facsimile reproduction, all related, but in very different ways, to the subject of popular protest.
-Considered true photographic treasures, each of these books seems impossible to locate.
-These "reprints" thus make a substantial contribution to our understanding of this genre, with the book itself becoming a veritable form of protest.
-The boxed set includes an introduction by Martin Parr, an essay by author Gerry Badger setting the issues raised in the various books in a broader context, and English translations of each text.
+This box set represents only a tiny fraction of the incredible collection of photobooks by British photographer Martin Parr (b.
+1952), a member of Magnum Photos since 1994.
+“The Protest Box” consists of five facsimile-reproduced photobooks, all of which relate—albeit in very different ways—to the theme of popular protest.
+Considered true treasures of photography, each of these books seems impossible to track down.
+These “reprints” thus make a substantial contribution to our understanding of the genre, with the book itself becoming a true form of protest.
+The box set includes an introduction by Martin Parr, an essay by author Gerry Badger providing a broader context for the themes explored in these various books, as well as English translations of each text.

 Published in 2011 by Steidl Verlag and edited by Martin Parr